 Investing in Your Calling.
 Earning your degree is an essential step to fulfilling your calling.
-A high-quality Christian education from Regent is affordable and it is a wise investment.
-As you consider the cost of higher education, there are many options for financing college including loans that must be repaid and gift aid in the form of grants or scholarships.
-Consider these different types of financial aid carefully as they could affect your future financial stability.
+A high-quality Christian education from Regent is affordable and a wise investment.
+As you consider the cost of higher education, there are many financial aid options including loans that must be repaid and gift aid in the form of grants or scholarships.
+Consider these different types of financial aid for college carefully as they could affect your future financial stability.

 Long-term debt can hinder your ability to pursue your calling once you finish your education.
 For this reason, we encourage you to borrow wisely and live within a reasonable budget while you are in school.
 Loans can help you finance your education, but they are not intended to subsidize an extravagant lifestyle while you are a student.
-If possible, seek out as many scholarships and grants as you can find before considering student loans.
+If possible, seek out as many scholarships and grants as you can find before considering other forms of student financial aid such as loans.

 How Does Federal Financial Aid Work?

-The U.S. Department of Education awards about $150 billion a year in financial aid through grants, student loans and other programs.* Some federal aid is gift aid, or grants, that do not need to be paid back; while other aid consists of loans that students must repay.
+The U.S. Department of Education awards about $150 billion a year in financial aid through grants, student loans and other programs.* Some federal aid is gift aid, or grants, that do not need to be paid back; while other aid consists of student loans that must be repaid.

 Am I Eligible for Federal Aid?